 Instructions for different email clients

-While Mailvelope does load external resources embedded in decrypted messages, according to a maintainer, Mailvelope is not directly vulnerable to EFAIL OpenPGP attacks, except with very old (>15 years) keys.
+While Mailvelope does load external resources embedded in decrypted messages, according to an official blog post, Mailvelope is not directly vulnerable to EFAIL OpenPGP attacks, except with very old (>15 years) keys.
 The Mailvelope team is working on additional security mitigations.

 To disable remote loading of content, uncheck the “Load remote content in messages” preference under Mail → Preferences → Viewing: